j-nas/base-template/README.md

 pnpm prisma db push
 ```

-5. Seed the database with some data.
+5. Seed the database with dummy data, and populate the Cloudinary folder with placeholder images.
 This script will ask you for your email adress.
 Make sure it is valid, as you will need it to log in to the admin dashboard.

 ```
 pnpm db-seed